AT&T Deal Is Just The Beginning

 Amazon (NASDAQ:AMZN) is amping up its threat to FedEx (NYSE:FDX) and UPS (NYSE:UPS) with a new one and a half billion air cargo facility in Kentucky.

-Oneok Partners
+ONEOK Partners

-Oneok (NYSE:OKE) is buying Oneok Partners (NYSE:OKS) in a $9.3 billion stock deal.
+ONEOK (NYSE:OKE) is buying ONEOK Partners (NYSE:OKS) in a $9.3 billion stock deal.
 OKS holders get 0.985 OKE shares per OKS unit.

 LifeLock